 Gwen Harrison is a freelance climate change and sustainability researcher, and is lead author of the SGR report, Shale Gas and Fracking: Examining the Evidence.

 Gwen has an MSc in Petroleum Geology from Imperial College and, more recently, an MSc in Applied Carbon Management from the University of Glasgow.
 She has worked in environmental consultancy for over 10 years and now carries out research for public and third sector organisations and businesses on issues relating to climate change mitigation and adaptation.
-She is a trustee of her local Transition charity, South Lakes Action on Climate Change, and actively campaigns on a range of environmental, social and community issues.
-She is a member of the Green Party.
+She actively campaigns on a range of environmental, social and community issues, and is a member of the Green Party.

 Dr Chris Langley worked as SGR's Principal Researcher from 2003 to 2009, with his main focus being the issues of military and corporate involvement with science and technology.
 He is the author/ lead author of several SGR reports, most notably Soldiers in the Laboratory and Science and the Corporate Agenda.

 Chris is a freelance consultant and writer (operating as ScienceSources) and has undertaken a variety of projects for non-profit organisations in Europe and North America.
 He has more than 20 years experience as a science communicator and facilitator for both lay and academic audiences.
 His first degree is from University College London in physiology and neurobiology and a PhD from the University of Cambridge where he also held a post-doctoral research post in neurobiology.
 He has held senior posts as Communications Manager, at the Leverhulme Trust and was Head of Information Services at the Novartis Foundation, during which time he established the Media Resource Service which widened and improved the access to science, medicine and technology for those working in the media throughout Europe.
 He was science advisor to the University of Cambridge, for National Science Week in 1999-2000.